mparchment/salsabil-io/src/content/blog/lugha.md

 ---

 # Elementary Level
 Before commencing with the following texts, a basic level of comprehension is required.
 Study *Navigating the Arabic Text* and *Forming the Arabic Word* by Taha Karaan, or their equivalent.
 Following this, read through *Qasas al-Nabiyyin* by Abu'l-Hasan Ali al-Nadwi and practice placing tashkil on passages without harakat based on what one has learned.
 At this point, constant reading is the most important activity to pick up vocabulary and comprehension.
 A good anthology is *Mukhtarat min Adab al-Arab*, also by Abu'l-Hasan Ali al-Nadwi.
-Write down and memorize the meaning, form, and root of unfamiliar words using a trusted dictionary.
+Constantly write down and memorize the meaning, form, and root of unfamiliar words using a trusted dictionary.

-- *Qatr al-Nada* by Ibn Hisham al-Ansari
+- *Al-Kafaf* by al-Saydawi

-This must be accompanied by i'rab practice of the Qur'an to apply what one has learned.
+In this book, the author does an excellent job at simplifying the rules of grammar.
+He presents abundant examples from Qur'an and shi'r to illustrate the rules of each chapter.
+Complement this with *al-Nahw al-Wadhih* by Mustafa Amin.
+This must be accompanied by i'rab practice with the Qur'an to apply what has been learned so far, while checking one's answers with i'rab tafasir on the Qur'an.

 - *Musil al-Tullab* by Khalid b.
 'Abdullah al-Azhari

-- *Al-Kafaf* by al-Saydawi

-In this book, the author does an excellent job at simplifying the grammar of classical Arabic.

 - *Al-Sarf Al-’Arabi* by Muhammad b.
 Fadil al-Samarra’i

 - *Durus al-Balaghah* by Hifni Nasif

-Complement this with *Al-Balaghat al-Wadihah*, which is important for a practical understanding of balaghah.
+Complement this with *al-Balaghat al-Wadihah* by Mustafa Amin, which is important for a practical understanding of balaghah.

+- *Qatr al-Nada* by Ibn Hisham al-Ansari

+Read it with the author's commentary, *Sharh Qatr al-Nada*, with the footnotes of Muhyi al-Din 'Abd al-Hamid.
+This will be the one's first introduction to grammar in a logical and systematic manner.
+Ibn Hisham's commentary contains complex discussions and introduces differences of opinion between the grammarians.
+Complement it by reading *Sharh Shadharat al-Dhahab* also by Ibn Hisham, after which one can move on to the intermediate level.

 # Intermediate Level